 Sign Up & Documentation

 First things first, you’ll need a Virtual Earth Web Service developer account to get started so go sign up.
-VEWS is fully documented on MSDN, so you’ll want to have that accessible.
-Also, it is downloadable as a .chm file if you don’t want to have to look online all the time.
+Bing Maps is fully documented so you’ll want to have that accessible.